BryBTG/fivem-ESX-nDoorLocked/README.md

 **Add new Door**
 To add a new door all you need to do is go on the config file then add a new location, take the example of what's done by replacing the location and then the name of your door.
+To modify the secret code simply go at this line on config.lua file authorizedCodes = 5555, <-- and replace the 5555 by what you want.

 [FR]